Rafitorcha/CustomLinux/README.md

 <h1 align="center">CLinux</h1>

-A shell-script that customize your linux distro installing fonts or directories for themes, icons and fonts
+A couple of shell-scripts that customize and do quickly regular tasks for your linux distro, like installing fonts or directories for themes, icons and fonts, finally, internet connection.

 <br>